 Status Update: The staff continued to review and close out inactive building permits.
-The building inspectors continued taking inventory of expired permits that need closed out.
+The building inspectors continued taking inventory of expired permits and together closed out approximately 120 permits.

-Change of Occupancy Procedures Anticipated Completion Date: March 2021
+Change of Occupancy Procedures

+Anticipated Completion Date: March 2021

 The staff will establish an updated procedure to better facilitate changes of occupancy within existing buildings that do not include a building modification.
 This update seeks to simplify the city's current change of occupancy policy while providing assurance that conformance with applicable zoning and fire codes is maintained.
 This will also result in reduced costs to property owners and will expedite and streamline the issuance of a change of occupancy permit.